2021 Las Vegas Bowl

 The 2021 Las Vegas Bowl was a college football bowl game played on December 30, 2021, with kickoff at 10:30 p.m.
 EST (7:30 p.m. local PST) on ESPN.
-It was the 29th edition of the Las Vegas Bowl (after the 2020 edition was cancelled due to the COVID-19 pandemic), and was one of the 2021–22 bowl games concluding the 2021 FBS football season.
+It was the 29th edition of the Las Vegas Bowl and was one of the 2021–22 bowl games concluding the 2021 FBS football season.
 Sponsored by roofing distribution company SRS Distribution, the game was officially known as the SRS Distribution Las Vegas Bowl.

 Teams

 The bowl featured Wisconsin of the Big Ten Conference (Big Ten) and Arizona State of the Pac-12 Conference.
 This was the fifth meeting between the two programs, with Arizona State holding a 3–1 edge in previous meetings, the most recent occurring in 2013.
 This was Wisconsin's first trip to the Las Vegas Bowl.
 This was Arizona State's third trip to the Las Vegas Bowl.
 They lost their two previous trips (2011 to Boise State, and 2018 to Fresno State).